Skip to main content Link Search Menu Expand Document (external link)

 • Collaborating on exams, checking answers on exams, or communicating with any other person while taking an exam.

-• Using unauthorized resources on homeworks or exams, including solutions from past iterations of this course, and AI tools such as ChatGPT and GitHub CoPilot.
+• Using unauthorized resources on homeworks or exams, including solutions from past iterations of this course, and AI tools such as ChatGPT and GitHub Copilot.

 The following activities are examples of things that are allowed in this class: